twbs/blog/_posts/2013-08-19-bootstrap-3-released.md

 * 379 files changed, meaning 84,000 additions and deletions
 * Over 900 comments in the pull request
 * Over a 20% reduction in minified CSS (from 127kb to 97kb)

+Beyond this release, numbers everywhere else are looking amazing.
+It's been staggering to watch these grow.

+* Over 56,000 stars and 19,000 forks on GitHub (still number one, baby!).
+* Over 9,800 closed issues (that's over 13 a day since we released Bootstrap).
+* Last month, we had nearly 15 million pageviews on our docs (and that barely includes anything from our v3 pre-releases).
+* In the last year, over 3 million downloads, 40% of which have come from the Customizer.

 This was a massive undertaking and it couldn't have come out better.
 Thanks once again to all our contributors and the rest of the community for helping us make this a reality.